alberthk43/asmediamgr/README.md

-# AS mediar manager
+# AS media manager

-AS mediar manager used to auto rename your meida files, so canbe simply used with media platform, such as Jellyfin, Emby, Plex, etc.
+AS media manager used to auto rename your meida files, so canbe simply used with media platform, such as Jellyfin, Emby, Plex, etc.